MattJOlson/MattJOlson.github.io/_posts/2016-04-25-Learn-to-fucking-type.md

 refactor with a serene ease that would make Michelangelo cast down his chisels and stomp off in disgust were he only alive to see it.

-And then we stop, curse a blue streak that makes passing NCOs perk up and take notes, and backspace over the last seven characters to turn that `0` into a `0` -- no FUCK YOU, a `0` -- you little dog's ass it's a `-`.  _Finally!_  Where was I.
+And then we stop, curse a blue streak that makes passing bikers stop to take notes, and backspace over the last seven characters to turn that `0` into a `0` -- no FUCK YOU, a `0` -- you little dog's ass it's a `-`.
+_Finally!_  Where was I.

 For a breed of creature that likes to earn its living at a keyboard in a state of communion with the text editor behind it, most of us sure suck